ealtuna/Static-TypeScript-Backend-Starter/README.md

 The Azure free tier gives you plenty of resources to play around with including up to 10 App Service instances, which is what we will be using.
 - [**VS Code**](https://code.visualstudio.com/) - We'll be using the interface provided by VS Code to quickly deploy our app.
 - [**Azure App Service VS Code extension**](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) - In VS Code, search for `Azure App Service` in the extension marketplace (5th button down on the far left menu bar), install the extension, and then reload VS Code.
-- **Create a cloud database** -
-For local development, running MongoDB on localhost is fine, however once we deploy we need a database with high availability.
-The easiest way to achieve this is by using a managed cloud database.
-There are many different providers, but the easiest one to get started with is [MongoLab](#mlab).
-- **SendGrid Account** -
-If you don't have one, you can sign up for free, we will need it to send emails.
-There are many different providers that Nodemailer supports ([Well-known services](https://nodemailer.com/smtp/well-known/)), we'll be using [SendGrid](#sendgrid).

-### <a name="mlab"></a> Create a managed MongoDB with MongoLab
-1. Navigate to [MongoLab's Website](https://mlab.com/), sign up for a free account, and then log in.
-2. In the **MongoDB Deployments** section, click the **Create New** button.
-3. Select any provider (I recommend **Microsoft Azure** as it provides an easier path to upgrading to globally distributed instances later).
-4. Select **Sandbox** to keep it free unless you know what you're doing, and hit **Continue**.
-5. Select a region (I recommend the region geographically closest to your app's users).
-6. Add a name, click **Continue** again, and finally **Submit Order**.
-7. Once your new database is created, select it from the **MongoDB Deployments** section.
-8. Create a user by selecting the **User** tab, clicking the **Add database user** button, adding a username and password, and then clicking **Create**.
-A user account is required to connect to the database, so remember these values because you will need them as part of your connection string.
-9. Copy the connection string from the top of the page, it should look like this: `mongodb://<dbuser>:<dbpassword>@ds036069.mlab.com:36069/test-asdf` and replace `<dbUser>` and `<dbpassword>` with the credentials you just created.
-Back in your project, open your `.env` file and update `MONGODB_URI` with your new connection string.
-    > NOTE! - If you don't have an `.env` file yet, rename `.env.example` to `.env` and follow the comments to update the values in that file.
-10. **Success!**
-You can test that it works locally by updating `MONGODB_URI_LOCAL` to the same connection string you just updated in `MONGO_URI`.
-After rebuilding/serving, the app should work, but users that were previously created in local testing will not exist in the new database!
-Don't forget to return the `MONGO_URI_LOCAL` to your local test database (if you so desire).

-### <a name="sendgrid"></a> SendGrid Account
-1. Navigate to [SendGrid's Website](https://sendgrid.com/), sign up for a free account, and complete the verification process.
-2. Open your `.env` file and update `SENDGRID_USERNAME` and `SENDGRID_PASSWORD` with your SendGrid username and password respectively.

-## Deploying to Azure App Service
-Deploying from VS Code can be broken into the following steps:
-1. Authenticate your Azure account in VS Code
-2. Build your app
-3. Zip deploy using the Azure App Service extension

-### Sign in to your Azure account
-1. Open VS Code
-2. Expand the Azure App Service menu in the explorer menu
-    - If you don't see this, you might not have the `Azure App Service` extension installed.
-    See the pre-reqs section.
-3. Click `Sign in to Azure...`
-4. Choose `Copy & Open` from the resulting dialog
-    - This will open `aka.ms/devicelogin` in a browser window.
-    If it doesn't, just navigate there manually.
-5. Paste in the code that is on your clipboard.
-6. Go back to VS Code, you should now be signed in.
-You can confirm that everything worked by seeing your Azure subscription listed in the Azure App Service section of the explorer window.
-Additionally you should see the email associated with your account listed in the status bar at the bottom of VS Code.

 ### Build the app
 Building the app locally is required to generate a zip to deploy because the App Service won't execute build tasks.